 We design our spray rings from a copper tube which will have a much longer life then PVC tubing which could potentially explode if water freezes within it or warp under high heat.
 Our copper spray rings are bent from copper tubing and soldered together for a watertight fit.
 Spray nozzles are soldered to the ring directly and the ring sits atop tubing feet.
 You can adjust spray nozzles according to your wish because we use adjustable brass nozzles.
 We can vary the number of nozzles on the right to include as few or as many as you desire.
 Besides installing a spray ring in the fountain pool we can also install smaller spray rings in the smaller upper tiers of a water fountain.
 The smaller ring in the upper tier of the fountain pictured below draws additional attention to the beautiful angel statue without obscuring it or overpowering it visually by using fewer streams of water from the spray ring.

 Lets take a look at the hardware necessary for installing a fountain spray ring.
-In the picture below you can see the copper spray ring, water pumps, and fountain lights.
+In the picture below you can see the copper spray ring, water pumps, and water fountain lights.

-The Underwater Disconnect Coupling allows the power to the pump to be disconnected without the need for a junction box. unplug your pumps, and stow them away for the winter.
+The Underwater Disconnect Coupling allows the power to the pump to be disconnected without the need for a junction box.
+Unplug your pumps, and stow them away for the winter.